 That's why we were pleased to see, as reported by CBS4, Suthers and White agree that such schemes are illegal under the amendment.
 "It is illegal and we are investigating as we speak," White told a City Council committee.
 He was referring in part to a report that an art gallery was offering "free" marijuana in return for a suggested donation.

-John Ingold of The Denver Post reported a similar if slightly more sophisticated scheme involving a head shop near Sports Authority Field offering through Craigslist "2 GRAMS OF BUD FREE WITH $30 OR MORE PURCHASE IN OUR HEAD SHOP."
-Needless to say, the "BUD" in question is not a product from Anheuser-Busch.
+John Ingold of The Denver Post reported a similar if slightly more sophisticated scheme involving a head shop near Sports Authority Field offering through Craigslist "2 GRAMS OF BUD FREE WITH $30 OR MORE PURCHASE IN OUR HEAD SHOP.

 But if the 2 grams are "free" only with a purchase, then they're not free.